 If you're in the service business like Flight Media is, then send a "Welcome to the Family" email to begin your service process.
 (This is similar to a 'Welcome Email' but for confirmed customers.)

 Here's an example of what ours looks like:

-Pro tip: Regularly check the cadence of emails.
-Sometimes if you combine feedback requests and other post transactional emails, the amount can be overwhelming when sent too close together.
+Regularly check the cadence of emails.
+Sometimes, if you combine feedback requests and other post-transactional emails, the amount can be overwhelming when sent too close together.
 This is particularly true for regular customers that place frequent orders.
 It’s always best not to annoy paying customers.

-Submitting forms do not always go through as expected.
+The process of submitting forms doesn’t always go through as expected.

 A great example of a 'Download Confirmation' email by Jen Gluckow: